SofiaBerglund/VAT-Calculator/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

-1. Implement the free text input for any VAT level, see [Driva eget](http://www.driva-eget.se/kalkyler/moms) for inspo.
+1. Implement the free text input to allow entry of any VAT level, like [Driva eget](http://www.driva-eget.se/kalkyler/moms) allows.
-2. Add a focus effect on the input tags (Using the CSS `:focus` pseudo-selector).
-Make the border or the background of the field change colour and add a glow effect.
+1. Use CSS to make the form look nice.
-3. Validate that the input is a number.
+1. Validate that the input is a number.
+1. Format the numbers in the fields so they follow the same formatting rules as the site you're taking inspiration from (so the number "11777.66" should be formatted to look like "11 777,66")